 - Tip structure is not advantageous to drivers;

 - No free delivery (there are varied delivery fees)

-The best meal delivery services are the ones that dominate in your area.
+The best meal delivery service is the one that dominates your area.
 In certain areas, one company could be more established and professional than others.
 There may be areas where an Uber Eats is preferred over a DoorDash.
 The critical thing is to explore the systems in your area.
 It is also determined on the basis of the restaurants it covers and the delivery fee it charges.

 The question of best is subjective.
-What we can say objectively is that DoorDash has earned 45 percent of business in the U.S. as per June 2020.
+What we can say objectively is that DoorDash has earned 45 percent of business in the United States as per June 2020.
 It is followed by Uber Eats and GrubHub.
 It depends on what kind of customer review you come across.

 One of the challenges for local restaurants today is solving the “straight to your door” problem.
 But that problem is being solved by apps like Uber Eats by delivering food to your doorstep.
 We hope this article has given you some useful information in determining the right choice of meal delivery app for your restaurant.
-We haven’t included all the options in this article, such as Chownow, eat24, and more.
+We haven’t included all the options in this article, such as Chownow, eat24, Sun Basket, and more.
 If you would like us to cover another delivery app, please let us know!
 Otherwise, let us know how we can help you solve the “straight to your door” or any route planning problems you may have!